Foundations

 Rome Activities:

-1. Digging for the Truth: Pompeii - An inquiry-based introduction to Rome where students examine a series of artifacts buried in the ruins of Pompeii to make predictions about what the Roman Empire was like.
+1. Uncovering History: Pompeii I Script - An inquiry and narrative based introduction to Rome where students role-play as archaeologists while examining a series of artifacts buried in the ruins of Pompeii to make predictions about what the Roman Empire was like.

 2. Roman Empire Walkthru - Short introductory worksheet using only the graphics in Holt's Medieval to Early Modern Times textbook.
 (Collect)